kwalker3000/kwalker3000/README.md

 ### Hi there 👋

-Life-long learner.
+A rising code slayer.

-Loves building and breaking things.
+Love building and breaking things.
 Well... preferably, more building than breaking.

-Seeking opportunities in software/web development.
+Want to collab?

 📫 How to reach me: k.walker@sae-sf.net